ImperialCollegeLondon/cardiac-plotting-genetic/Shinyapp/README.md

 Information regarding functions and data can be found in wiki.

 The code has been fully documented and descriptions are available within.

+Information regarding paths of data and functions can be found in [wiki pages](https://github.com/ImperialCollegeLondon/cardiac-plotting-genetic/wiki/ShinyApp)